reagento/dishka/README.md

 container = make_container(service_provider, ConnectionProvider())
 ```

-5. **Access dependencies using the container.** Container holds dependencies cache and is used to retrieve them.
-Here, you can use `.get` method to access APP-scoped dependencies:
+5. **Access dependencies using container.** Container holds a cache of dependencies and is used to retrieve them.
+   You can use `.get` method to access `APP`-scoped dependencies:

 ```python
 client = container.get(SomeClient)  # `SomeClient` has Scope.APP, so it is accessible here
 client = container.get(SomeClient)  # same instance of `SomeClient`
 ```

-6. After that, you can repeatedly **enter** and **exit the `REQUEST` scope using a context manager**:
+6. **Enter and exit `REQUEST` scope repeatedly using a context manager**:

 ```python
 # subcontainer to access shorter-living objects